ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON

-The mean atmospheric life time of CO2 is 50 to 100 years, but 33% lasts 100 years and 20% lasts 1000 years.
+The mean atmospheric life time of CO2 is 50 to 100 years, but 33% lasts 100 years and the IPCC says 20% lasts 1000 years.
 This makes CO2 emissions extremely persistent and so cumulative in the atmosphere.

 Therefore global climate total planetary catastrophe is inevitable unless carbon emissions is dropped to zero.
 This means converting off fossil fuel energy and onto clean zero carbon everlasting energy sources which are abundant.

 The science was established 20 years ago by the the Intergovernmental Panel on Climate Change (IPCC) that an elevated level of atmospheric carbon dioxide would not drop unless carbon dioxide emissions dropped to zero.

 This is why 350.org is demanding an emergency climate change and zero, and response from all nations.
 The last 2007 assessment of the IPCC stated that the atmospheric carbon dioxide concentration could not be stabilized without dropping emissions to zero.
 Further research since the IPCC 2007 assessment has confirmed that only zero carbon dioxide emissions can stop the global temperature from continuing to rise.
 The 2014 IPCC AR5 assessment says that carbon emissions must drop to 'about zero' this century.

 The same science applies to ocean acidification, which cannot stop increasing unless the atmospheric carbon dioxide concentration stops increasing and that means no more CO2 added to the atmosphere.
 Ocean acidification cannot stop increasing without zero carbon emissions.

 for zero carbon emissions.There is global warming and climate change-